laurent-fr/microwm/README.md

 * cleanup on exit
 * check windows hints when resizing window
 * implement close button
-* maximized window should not be resizeable
 * raise a window by clicking anywhere
-* raise a window on resize
 * general bugfix

 For version 0.2 :